Skip to main content

 Material Properties

-For the development of lineless composite tanks for liquified gases, it is vital to characterize bulge and permeability properties even under cryogenic conditions.
+For the development of linerless composite tanks for liquified gases, it is vital to characterize bulge and permeability properties under cryogenic conditions.

 Cryogenic Permeability Testing down to 20 K and 20 Bar

 Our vacuum isolated permeability setups can be cooled down to -253°C (20 K) and pressurized up to 20 bar.
 The helium leakage rate of specimens with a diameter of either about 150 mm or 450 mm can be determined.
-With custom made adapter rings even complex curved membranes can be tested.
+With custom made adapter rings spherical curved membranes with various radii can be tested.

 Additional sensors can be applied to the specimen.
 For example, strain gauges are often attached on the surface to determine bulge properties.